ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ith the wotld and its transpiring events
+rge her to read newspapers, aud becomi
+tmiliar with the present character and im
+rovemont of our race.
+History is of 8om&lt;
+nportance ; but the past world is dead
+nd we have nothing to do with it.
+Ou
+loughts and our concerns should be fo
+i-i * &#x27; ?

+j/iocuii nunu, 10 Know waac.
+H is, nn&lt;
+nprove the condition of it.
+Let ber bavi
 n intelligent opinion and be able to sua
 tin an intelligent conversation concerning
 le mental, moral, and religious improve